 Guidelines for typical work are contained in federal and state statutes, regulations, handbooks and policy memoranda.
 Frequently, however, no guidelines exist or the guidelines are not clear.
-In such instances and with authorization from the General Counsel, Regional Counsel, Chief Counsel/Associate Regional Counsel for Housing Finance and Programs, or his/her designee as appropriate, the incumbent independently formulates, determines or effectively influences the Department's policies and actions.
-The incumbent is generally recognized as a technical authority in the development and interpretation of guidelines regarding the area of expertise.
+In such instances, and with authorization from the General Counsel or his/her designee, the incumbent independently formulates, determines or effectively influences the Department's policies and actions.
+The incumbent is recognized as a technical authority in the development and interpretation of guidelines regarding the area of expertise.